-SP7 - Waste management

-The policy sets out the specific sites that are preferred for new waste treatment facilities, and that other industrial sites will also be suitable.
+SP7 - Waste management Policy Summa • I ne policy sets s out the s specific sites that are preferred for new waste treatment facilities, and that other industrial sites will also be suitable.
 Accessibility ?
 Provision of new waste treatment sites should help allow waste to be managed close to it source.
 Housing - This policy does not directly relate to this sustainability objective.
 Health, safety and security ?
 Locating new waste treatment sites must take into account the proximity to residential development and other sensitive uses.
 This is to protect from potential adverse impacts on residents well-being, such as operational noise, odour and litter.
 Community - This policy does not directly relate to this sustainability objective.